[CII] Emission in a Self-Regulated Interstellar Medium: Overview of Simulation Results

 We define the different phases in the space of temperature and ionization fraction using the following criteria - cold gas ($T<3\times10^2$ K), unstable neutral medium (UNM; $3\times10^2<T<3\times 10^3$ K), WNM ($3\times10^3<T<3\times 10^4$ K, $x_e<0.99$), HII regions ($3\times10^3<T<3\times 10^4$ K, $x_e>0.99$), and HIM ($T>3\times 10^4$ K).
-We caution that we could overproduce the C$^+$ abundance (and therefore [CII] emission) in both HII regions and the HIM, as carbon is expected to be (at least partially) in the form of higher ionization stages in these environments, while our chemistry treatment does not account for these.
+We caution that we may be overproducing the C$^+$ abundance (and therefore [CII] emission) in both HII regions and the HIM, as the carbon is expected to be (at least partially) in the form of higher ionization stages in these environments, while our chemistry treatment does not account for these.
+In HII regions, a significant fraction of the carbon is expected to be in the form of C$^{2+}$ and C$^{3+}$.
 As is discussed in Section \ref{subsec: chemical properties}, the overproduction of [CII] in the HIM is not a concern, as the HIM is negligible compared to the other ISM phases.
-In HII regions, a significant fraction of the carbon is expected to be in the form of C$^{2+}$ and C$^{3+}$.
 The picture presented in Figure \ref{fig: 2D histograms} is qualitatively similar in simulation runs with different metallicities, the main differences being a lower cold ISM temperature, and a lower transition density between WNM and CNM phases, for higher values of $Z'$.

 Panel (b) of Figure \ref{fig: 2D histograms} shows the 2D temperature-density histogram, weighted by C$^+$ mass.
-We see a similar pattern to that of the total gas mass histogram, the main difference being that C$^+$ mass is absent in the highest density cold gas.
+We see a similar pattern to that of the total gas mass histogram, the main difference being that C$^+$ mass is absent in the highest density cold gas with $n\gtrsim 10^3$ cm$^{-3}$.
 This is due to the effect of dust- and gas self-shielding against FUV in the denser regions of gas clouds, reducing the C$^+$ abundance relative to C and CO.
 Table \ref{table: C+ mass} shows the fraction of C$^+$ mass in the different ISM phases defined above.
 For all metallicities, most of the C$^+$ mass is in the WNM, where most of the total gas mass is, and where the carbon is entirely in the form of C$^+$.
 Another fraction of order 10\% is in the cold ISM and UNM across all metallicities.
 A lower fraction of the mass of the order of a few \% is in HII regions and the HIM.
 We note that our WNM mass fraction is higher than observed in studies of 21 cm self-absorption \citep{Heiles2003,Stanimirovic2014}.

 The HII region mass fraction is higher for higher metallicity.
 This can be understood by the fact that the mass of a classical Stromgren sphere around an ionizing source with a given ionizing photon production rate is inversely proportional to gas density.
 Since the cold ISM cools via line emission from different metal species, it is colder at higher metallicity.
 This leads to gas reaching the threshold for star formation at lower density, driving down the average density of HII regions as a result.
 Indeed, the average density of HII regions in our simulations is 28.97, 12.85, 10.06, and 4.61 cm$^{-3}$, for the $Z'=$0.1, 0.3, 1, and 3 runs respectively.